top of page

 [Emanuela Fogliadini, Il Volto di Cristo.
 Gli Acheropiti del Salvatore nella Tradizione dell'Oriente cristiano, Jaka Book, 2011, p.
 91]

-This was the case for the image of Camuliana (see Part 1), and it was also the case for the Veronica.
+This was the case for the image of Camuliana (see: Images Not Made by Human Hand?), and it was also the case for the Veronica.

 Sources tell us of several copies also of the Mandylion (two in Edessa according to the Narratio de Imagine Edessena [Guscin, The Image of Edessa, p.
 47], one was in Alexandria, Egypt, around the 7th century [cf. Nicolotti, From the Mandylion of Edessa to the Shroud of Turin, p.
 79, n.
 5], and one was presumed to have been obtained miraculously by contact in Constantinople in the 10th century, at the request of St. Paul of Latros [cf. Dobschütz, Christusbilder, cit., pp. 216-217*]).